Copycat Cheesecake Factory Oreo Cheesecake

 - Put the cream cheese in a large bowl and beat on low speed with your mixer until it's light and fluffy.
 Begin adding the sugar, little by little, beating until it's all mixed in.
 Scrape the sides of the bowl with a rubber scraper as you go to make sure it is all getting mixed in well.

 - Then add the eggs one at a time, beating each egg fully into the batter and scraping down the sides of the bowl again before adding the next egg.
-Add the greek yogurt, vanilla and flour and beat some more until everything is mixed in and smooth.
+Add the salt, vanilla, flour and Greek yogurt and beat some more until everything is mixed in and smooth.

 - Gently fold a few coarsely chopped oreo cookies (or 1/2 cup crumbs) into the batter.